Home / Compare Travel Insurance / Guide to working abroad…

 If the idea of visiting an amazing destination and understanding the everyday life of the locals appeals, this may suit you.
 However, if you need your own space and are looking to develop your own social life, it may not.
 If your farm job requires manual labour, be sure to consult your travel insurance provider to see if this type of work is covered under your policy.

-If you choose to go WWOOFing, there are no essential costs except for your flight.
+If you choose to go WWOOFing, there are no essential costs except for your flight and travelling to the farm.
 It’s one of the most inexpensive ways to complete a working holiday.
-However, it’s always good to have enough funds to support yourself if any of your hosting situations fall through.
+However, it’s always good to have enough funds to support yourself if any of your hosting situations fall through or you want to travel as a tourist as well.

 If you speak English, there are many opportunities to teach the language in international schools via a sponsorship.
-Since English is spoken in so many countries around the globe, being fluent in English can help people’s careers and business opportunities – so many countries want and need good teachers and tutors.
+Since English is spoken in so many countries around the globe, being fluent in English can help people’s careers and business opportunities, so there are many countries that want and need good teachers and tutors.

-If you spent your 20s getting a bachelor’s degree and now desperately want to travel, you’re in luck because lots of employers are looking for people with degrees.
+If you spent your 20s getting a bachelor’s degree and now desperately want to work and holiday abroad, you’re in luck because lots of employers are looking for people with degrees.
 However, if you don’t have a degree, you can always pursue a Teaching English as a Foreign Language (TEFL) certification, which takes about two weeks to complete depending on the institution.

 If earning money and having a bit of freedom around how you spend your after-work hours appeals to you, this could be the one for you.
 However, teaching is a hard gig, so don’t take it on lightly.